Setu Bandhasana: Bridge Pose

-Like other yoga poses, the name for Bridge pose comes from its physical shape.
-However, there is another way to understand and think about this posture.
-When you focus your attention less on the shape of a bridge and more on its symbolism, you begin to understand this pose as an opportunity to cross over from one place to another.
-The bridge is connection between two different places, which can be physical, spiritual, and psychological.
+Like some other yoga poses, the name for bridge pose comes from its physical shape.
+The bridge pose is also a reminder of the opportunity to cross over from one place to another.
+The bridge is a connection between two different places, which can be physical, spiritual, or psychological.
 By forming a bridge with your body, you create a structure that invites transformation, one that can get you from where you are to where you want to be.

 - Place a bolster or block under your pelvis for a more restorative version.

-- Fold a blanket and place it under your shoulders to help protect your neck.
+- Fold a blanket and place it under your shoulders for extra cushion.